-Under the overall administration of the Director's Office, the Division of Geological & Geophysical Surveys is organized into five sections and the Geologic Materials Center.
+Under the overall administration of the Director's Office, the Division of Geological & Geophysical Surveys is organized into five sections, the Geologic Materials Center and the Alaska Geospatial Office.
 See each section's home page to learn more about DGGS projects and find helpful links to relevant information.

 The Director's Office provides strategic planning for the Division's programs to ensure that DGGS is meeting the needs of the public, manages the Division's fiscal affairs, and provides personnel and clerical services.
 The Director acts as a liaison between the Division and local, state, federal, and private agencies; seeks out and encourages cooperative geologic programs of value to the state; and advises the Commissioner of the Department of Natural Resources about geologic issues.

 The Alaska Division of Geological & Geophysical Surveys, Energy Resources Section generates new information about the geologic framework of frontier areas that may host undiscovered oil, gas, coal, or geothermal resources.
 Summary maps and reports illustrate the geology of the state's prospective energy basins and provide data relating to the location, type, and potential of the state's energy resources.
 The Energy Resources Section seeks to improve the success of state-revenue-generating commercial oil and gas exploration and development and to identify local sources of energy for rural Alaska villages and enterprises.

 The Hydrology & Surficial Geology section applies the science of geology to understanding the engineering considerations of geologic materials and other geologic problems for society.
 This section collects, analyzes, and compiles geologic data useful for engineering and hydrologic purposes needed for managing Alaska's water resources and building infrastructure.
 We also identify where geologic processes are most likely to have an impact on humans, the structures we build, and the environment.